-As described more fully above under "Corporate Governance-Director Qualifications and Director Nominee Considerations," our Board regularly reviews the biographical backgrounds, particular skills and experience of its current members and potential nominees, as applicable, in connection with the ongoing evaluation of the composition of the Board.
-Our Corporate Governance Guidelines do not establish specific evaluation or the composition of the Board.
-Our Corporate Governance Guidelines do not establish special criteria for individual directors, and rather summarize the long-held belief of the Board that a myriad and diverse set of skills, experience and backgrounds amongst the various members of the Board are key components to a well-functioning Board and organization.
-The biographies above of each nominee and each continuing director contain information regarding the person's service as a director on our Board, his or her business experience, director positions at other companies held currently or at any time during the last five years, and aspects of each person's applicable respective qualifications and experience
+As described more fully above under "Corporate Governance-Director Qualifications and Director As described more fully above under "Corporate Governance-Director Qualifications and Director Nominee Considerations," our Board regularly reviews the biographical backgrounds, particular skills and experience of its current members and potential nominees, as applicable, in connection with the ongoing evaluation of the composition of the Board.
+Our Corporate Governance Guidelines do not establish specific criteria for individual directors, and rather summarize the long-held belief of the Board that a myriad and diverse set of skills, experience and backgrounds amongst the various members of the Board are key components to a well-functioning Board and organization.
+The biographies above of each nominee and each continuing director contain information regarding the person's service as a director on our Board, his or her husiness experience, director positions at other companies held currently or at any time during the or her business experience, director positions at other companies held currently or at any time during the last five years, and aspects of each person's applicable respective qualifications and experience.